-In the world of constant connectivity, businesses and homes need a way to quickly transmit data via phone, audio, and internet.
+In the world of constant connectivity, businesses and homes need a way to transmit data quickly via phone, audio, and the internet.
 Cellular and wireless technology have made these things more accessible.
-Believe it or not, those options don’t offer the fastest connectivity.
-No, that crown belongs to low voltage cabling.

-As a whole, low voltage cabling creates an electrical network foundation which digital technology within a building functions through.
-Low voltage cabling is used for telephone communication, internet, garage door opener controls, landscape lighting, and even low voltage lights (low voltage lighting).
+Overall, low-voltage cables create an electrical network foundation through which digital technology within a building functions.
+Low voltage cables are used for telephone communication, internet, garage door opener controls, landscape lighting, and even low voltage lights (low voltage lighting).

-The name suggests how low voltage wiring differs from high voltage wiring.
-Standard wall outlets carry high voltage (120V in the United States and Canada).
-Most lighting fixtures, electronics, and appliances are in high voltage cabling, drawing up to 120V.
+The name suggests how low-voltage wiring differs from high-voltage wiring.
+Standard power outlets carry high-voltage cabling (120V in the United States and Canada).
+Most lighting fixtures, cable outlets, electronics, and appliances are in high voltage cabling, drawing up to 120V.

-The standard circuits in a building are high-voltage, but there are circumstances when low-voltage circuits and devices are better.
+The standard circuits in commercial buildings are high-voltage, but there are circumstances when low-voltage products and devices are better.

 Here are a few of those situations:

-Telephone: Many businesses still rely on wired phone systems which are connected to low voltage wiring.
-Businesses need quick connectivity between multiple floors and departments and low voltage cabling can facilitate that.
-Fiber optic or ethernet cable is traditionally used for telephone communication.
+Telephone: Many businesses still rely on wired phone systems connected to low-voltage wiring.
+Businesses need quick connectivity between multiple floors and departments; low-voltage wire can facilitate that.
+Fiber optic cabling or ethernet cable is traditionally used for telephone communication.

-Cable Television: Many organizations like restaurants, offices with multiple meeting rooms, and hospitals subscribe to cable television across multiple screens.
-Video delivery services like cable television are provided with coaxial or fiber optic cable.
+Cable Television: Many organizations like restaurants, offices with multiple meeting rooms, and hospitals subscribe to cable TV across multiple screens.
+Video delivery services are provided with coaxial or fiber optic cable.

-Audio: Intercom systems, security camera speakers, and surround sound are a few of the reasons businesses may need audio capabilities.
-Speakers can be put in any room with coaxial and speaker wire.
+Audio: Intercom systems, security camera speakers, and surround sound are a few reasons businesses may need audio capabilities.
+Speakers can be put in any room with coaxial and speaker wires.

 Security And Surveillance: All businesses want to protect their employees and property.
-They have the option of either using wireless cameras or a wired surveillance system.
-Wireless security cameras may be more convenient, but large buildings (vertically or horizontally), may have range issues with wireless.
+They can either use wireless cameras or a wired surveillance system.
+Wireless security cameras may be more convenient, but large buildings (vertically or horizontally) may have range issues with wireless.
 Surveillance uses Cat6 cabling for IP, network, and analog cameras.

-Computers: Companies utilize computer networks for a variety of tasks including communicating with people, communicating with devices, and managing IP.
-Behind most computers, you’ll find Cat5, 6, or 7 cables connected with an RJ45.
+Computers: Companies utilize data cables and networks for various tasks, including communicating with people, devices, and IP management.
+Behind most computers, you’ll find Cat5, 6, or 7 network cables connected with an RJ45.

-Keep in mind that none of these technologies require low voltage wiring.
-However, in most cases (when the infrastructure allows for it) low voltage wiring is the superior wiring.
+Remember that none of these power infrastructural technologies require low-voltage wiring.
+However, in most cases (when the infrastructure allows it), low-voltage wiring is superior.

 Benefits of Low Voltage Wiring